-It’s a little weird writing a blog about how blogs may have peaked in their popularity.
+It’s a little weird writing a blog article about how blogs may have peaked in their popularity.
 Anyway…

 Essentially not much more than an expensive mini arch-lever file, these once must-have personal accessories of the 1980s were, for most people, a combination of address book, diary, calendar and notebook.
 I suppose in some ways the Filofax has been replaced by the Moleskine, especially if you have a man-bun and beard, or wear Uggs while walking around town with a Starbucks cup of something far too sweet.

-Today, most people that I know keep all their stuff together on their mobile phone.
+Today, most people that I know keep all their stuff together on their phone.
 The “PDA” as we used to know it has embedded itself in common culture by infusing itself into the common denominator of personal items, the cellphone.

 So, are blogs set to go the same way as Filofaxes or PDAs?